Darts Rules — How to Play Darts (Complete Beginner's Guide)

 Darts Etiquette — The Unwritten Rules

-Stand to the side of the throwing area, not directly behind them.
-Being in someone's peripheral vision while they throw is distracting.
+Stand to the side, not directly behind them.
+Having someone in your peripheral vision while you're trying to throw is distracting and annoying.

-If your opponent hits a 180 or a big checkout, acknowledge it.
-A simple "good darts" or a nod goes a long way.
-In professional darts, even opponents applaud big finishes.
+If your opponent nails a 180 or a big checkout, acknowledge it.
+A nod, a "nice darts", a round of applause — whatever feels right.
+Even in professional darts, opponents clap big finishes.
+It's part of the culture.

-In pub darts, it's traditional for the loser to buy the winner a drink.
-Not mandatory, but it's a nice touch and part of the social culture of darts.
+In pub darts, it's traditional for the loser to get a round in.
+Not a requirement, but it's a nice touch and it's been going on for decades.
+Part of what makes darts a social game.

 Frequently Asked Questions